 Most people overestimate what they can do in one year and underestimate what they can do in ten years - Bill Gates

 Choose your time sensibly.
-Preferably one that makes you happy and looks forward to doing every day.
+Preferably one that makes you happy and look forward to doing every day.
 However, if you have that ‘free’ time of the day even if it’s not your study time when the motivation kicks in, go for it.
-We all know such a thing is hard to come.

 Share with us your ideal time to spend on your target language and how has it been.